EU Novel Food legislation and other EU requirements applying to insect food producers

 Where do we stand?

-Presently (Q3 2023), six Novel Food authorisations have entered into force for edible insects.
+Presently (Q3 2024), six Novel Food authorisations have entered into force and there are eight positive EFSA opinions on edible insects.
 Find out more below.

 2023

-On the 4 January 2023, the European insect sector also welcomed the Commission’s Implementing Regulation authorising partially defatted whole house cricket (Acheta domesticus) as Novel food.
-The authorisation came into effect on 24 January 2023
+Following EFSA’s 5th opinion on edible insects from May 2022, in 2023 the European insect sector also welcomed the Commission’s Implementing Regulation authorising partially defatted whole house cricket (Acheta domesticus) as Novel food.
+The authorisation came into effect on 24 January 2023.

 Read more about it in the IPIFF Press Statement.